volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

 ### CONTROL VOLUMIO WITH THE OFFICIAL APPS

-* The most convenient way to control your Volumio system is trough the official apps.
+* The most convenient way to control your Volumio system is through the official apps.
 The advantage is that they will automatically find your Volumio device on your Network.
 Not to mention that by getting the apps, you will help the project with a little contribution.

 <div class="container">